-(a) A fiduciary that is an account holder or has the right under this fact to access a digital asset of an account holder:

-- (1) subject to the terms-of-service agreement, copyright law, and other applicable law, may take any action concerning the asset to the extent of the account holder's authority and the fiduciary's power under the law of this state other than this {act}; - (2) has, for the purpose of applicable electronic privacy laws, the lawful consent of the account holder for the custodian to divulge the content of an electronic communication to the fiduciary; and - (3) is, for the purpose of applicable computer-fraud and unauthorized-computer-access laws, including Title 17-A, Chapter 18[this state's law on unauthorized computer access], an authorized user. - (b) Unless an account holder, after [the effective date of this [act]], agrees to a provision in a terms-of-service agreement that limits a fiduciary's access to a digital asset of the account holder by an affirmative act separate from the account holder's assent to other provisions of the agreement: - (1) the provision is void as against the strong public policy of this state; and - (2) the fiduciary's access under this {act} to a digital asset does not violate the terms-of-service agreement even if the agreement requires notice of a change in the account holder's status. - (c) A choice-of-law provision in a terms-of-service agreement is unenforceable against a fiduciary acting under this {act} to the extent the provision designates law that enforces a limitation on a fiduciary's access to a digital asset, and the limitation is void under subsection (b). - (d) As to tangible personal property capable of receiving, storing, processing, or sending a digital asset, a fiduciary with authority over the property of a decedent, {protected person}, principal, or settlor:

-- (1) has the right to access the property and any digital asset stored in it; and - (2) is an authorized user for purposes of any applicable computer-fraud and unauthorized-computer-access laws, including Title 17-A, Chapter 18[this state's law on unauthorized computer access].
+- (a).
+A fiduciary that is an account holder or has the right under this Act to access a digital asset of an account holder: - (1).
+Subject to the terms of service agreement, copyright law and other applicable law, may take any action concerning the asset to the extent of the account holder's authority and the fiduciary's power under the law of this State other than this Act; - (2).
+Has, for the purpose of applicable electronic privacy laws, the lawful consent of the account holder for the custodian to divulge the content of an electronic communication to the fiduciary; and - (3).
+Is, for the purpose of applicable computer fraud and unauthorized computer access laws, including Title 17-A, chapter 18, an authorized user. - (b).
+Unless an account holder, after January 1, 2016, agrees to a provision in a terms of service agreement that limits a fiduciary's access to a digital asset of the account holder by an affirmative act separate from the account holder's assent to other provisions of the agreement: - (1).
+The provision is void as against the strong public policy of this State; and - (2).
+The fiduciary's access under this Act to a digital asset does not violate the terms of service agreement even if the agreement requires notice of a change in the account holder's status. - (c).
+A choice of law provision in a terms of service agreement is unenforceable against a fiduciary acting under this Act to the extent the provision designates law that enforces a limitation on a fiduciary's access to a digital asset, and the limitation is void under subsection (b). - (d).
+As to tangible personal property capable of receiving, storing, processing or sending a digital asset, a fiduciary with authority over the property of a decedent, protected person, principal or settlor: - (1).
+Has the right to access the property and any digital asset stored in it; and - (2).
+Is an authorized user for purposes of any applicable computer fraud and unauthorized computer access laws, including Title 17-A, chapter 18.